thekolaj/1.3_WAR_the_card_game/README.md

     - restart comparison loop

 1. ### Handle capture cards
-    - At the start of every loop, check if the deck is empty
+    - At the end of every loop, check if the deck is empty
     - If empty, shuffle captured card deck and replace main deck with it
     - Replace captured with empty list
     - During a war.
 If deck has less than 4 cards: